-The District administers its post employment benefits plan, a single-employer defined benefit plan.
 The following requirements must be satisfied in order to be eligible for lifetime post-employment medical benefits:

 - Tier I: (1) be a minimum age of 50, and have worked a minimum of 5 consecutive years of full-time service with the District, and (2) qualify for retirement from CalPERS to obtain 100% fully paid health care.
 To obtain fully paid dental and vision benefits the Tier I employee must (1) be a minimum age of 50, and have worked a minimum of 10 consecutive years of full-time service with the District, and (2) qualify for retirement from CalPERS. - Tier II and Tier III: Upon qualifying for CalPERS retirement employees must have worked a minimum of 10 years with the District to receive 50% paid health care benefit upon retirement.
 For every year of employment beyond 10 years, the District contribution for retirement health care increases 5% per year of service reaching 100% contribution after 20 years of employment.
 Tier II and Tier III employees do not receive dental or vision benefits.